Water Mist Fire Suppression Systems

 As a last note, the importance of using manufacturers and certified installers who have been in business for a good while, with sound knowledge and capability is crucial – very few companies will take over responsibility of installation by suppliers who may come and go.
 So you could be left with a system that no-one wants to maintain or service.

 A well known review website has this to say about a particular mist system.. https://uk.trustpilot.com/review/www.mistsafetyuk.co.uk

-So, whist there are applications where a mist system can certainly be used we are of the opinion that at this stage there is a very big question mark over the use of a mist system in a critical life-saving application – especially where vulnerable people may be present.
+So, whist there are applications where a mist system can be considered, we are of the opinion that there is a very big question mark over the use of a mist system in a life-saving application – especially where vulnerable people may be present.